 Cubital tunnel syndrome is compression or irritation of the ulnar nerve, which is located in a tunnel on the inside of the elbow.
 This area of the body is more commonly known as the “funny bone.”
 So what does the ulnar nerve do?
-Well, it provides sensation to the little finger and part of the ring finger, and power to all of the small muscles within the hand.
+Well, it provides sensation to the little finger and part of the ring finger, and power to most of the small muscles within the hand.

 Cubital Tunnel TreatmentBook Appointment